Motivation-and-Behaviour/bigger_picker/docs/manual/extraction_process.md

     Remember that you can [add][addrecord] or [remove][removerecord] populations as needed.
     Each one needs it's own record.

+    ???+ tip
+        Most studies will only have one population.
+        Examples where you might need to have multiple populations are:

+        - Studies that have split their sample by age group or gender and **not reported an 'overall' sample**.
+            In this case, use a population for each group.
+        - Cohort studies where there are two distinct cohorts.
+            Again, if they report one overall description which covers all the participants than you can just use one population form.

 - ##### 3.
 When you are done, close the population form

     ---